-If you see any crack or hole, get cotton balls and peppermint oil.
+If you see any cracks or holes, get cotton balls and peppermint oil.
 Soak the balls in the oil and use these balls to close the cracks or obstruct the holes in the storage unit.
 This acts as a mice repellent.
-An alternative is lavender as well.
+An alternative is a lavender as well.
 There is a huge variety of rodent deterrents that can do the job.

 This is one way to go about it, especially if it’s self-storage.

 Thoroughly pack the items you plan to put in the storage facility.
-For example, a good way to protect your furniture from mice is to pack them tightly.
+According to Condominium Management Calgary, a good way to protect your furniture from mice is to pack them tightly.
 When the covering over your furniture is tight, it deters mice from damaging the furniture.

 Keep Food Away from Storage Units

 Food is one of the things that attract mice to storage facilities.
 Never store food in storage facilities because it will be like an open invitation to rodent infestation.
 It doesn’t matter whether it’s meant for animals or humans; the smell of food will draw these rodents to your storage unit.